-In support of achieving the Tree Campus USA designation for the Urbana campus through the Arbor Day Foundation, the Tree Campus Advisory Committee hosted an Arbor Day Celebration on April 28, 2023.
-Returning to the tradition celebration format, the event was held outdoors on the South Quad centered around planting a new tree.
-The event commenced with Mike DeLorenzo, Vice Chancellor for Administration and Operations, reading the joint Arbor Day Proclamation that was signed by the Chancellor, in addition to our neighboring cities' respective mayors.
-The City of Champaign, the City of Urbana, and the Village of Savoy, which all share borders with the University, joined in by proclaiming the 28th of April 2023 as the day to observe Arbor Day, in addition to sharing their principles for the importance of biodiverse landscapes within our community.
+In support of achieving the Tree Campus USA designation for the Urbana campus through the Arbor Day Foundation, the Tree Campus Advisory Committee planned to host an Arbor Day Celebration on April 26, 2024.
+However, heavy rainfall precluded our pre-planned events and forced the cancellation of the on-site celebration.
+Instead, a website was created to celebrate Arbor Day, which can be found here https://fs.illinois.edu/trees/.
+For the Arbor Day celebration, you can find the Arbor Day Proclamation that was signed by the Chancellor, in addition to our neighboring cities' respective mayors.
+The City of Champaign, the City of Urbana, and the Village of Savoy, which all share borders with the University, joined in by proclaiming the 26th of April 2024 as the day to observe Arbor Day, in addition to sharing their principles for the importance of biodiverse landscapes within our community.
 Each of the signees hold their own respective Tree City USA designations.